smikhalevski/react-hookers/README.md

 ### `useValueRef`

-Creates a `RefObject` that is updated on every render with the given value.
+Creates a `MutableRefObject` that is updated on every render with the given value.

 For example, this hook comes in handy when a value is used in the effect, and you don't want the effect to be triggered every time the value changes.
 Then you pass the value to `useValueRef` and use the returned ref in the effect.